Posted on August 1, 2013

 Under 17: Texas

-Under 16: Connecticut,48 Florida, Hawaii, Maryland, New Hampshire, New Jersey, Rhode Island
+Under 16: Connecticut,50 Florida, Hawaii, Maryland, New Hampshire, New Jersey, Rhode Island

 Under 14: Illinois, Iowa, Virginia, Wisconsin

 4. States Requiring that All Firearms be Stored with a Locking Device in Place: Massachusetts requires that all firearms be stored with locking devices in place to prevent accidental discharge.
-This type of law is another important means to protect children from gaining unauthorized access to firearms and causing death or injury.49 Additional information about these kinds of laws is contained in our Safe Storage Policy Summary.
+This type of law is another important means to protect children from gaining unauthorized access to firearms and causing death or injury.51 Additional information about these kinds of laws is contained in our summary on Safe Storage & Gun Locks.

 - Criminal liability is imposed on persons who negligently store firearms under circumstances where minors could gain access to the firearm, regardless of whether the minor actually gains access to or uses the firearm (California, Massachusetts, Minnesota, District of Columbia)